turbot/terraform-provider-steampipecloud/docs/resources/connection.md

 ## Import

-Connections can be imported using an organization ID or handle, or a user ID or handle, e.g.,
+Connections can be imported using the `handle`, e.g.,

 ```sh
 terraform import steampipecloud_connection.example aws_aaa